LoL-2003/DS/README.md

-for any query contact
+for any queries contact
 # #FARAAZ ATTAR
-or

 # #ALWIN BYALI

+# #ANKUSH UNDRE